Ric Flair: WWF co-owner (2001–2002)

 A bloodied Flair at WrestleMania X8 in 2002.

-After an eight-month hiatus from wrestling, Flair made a return to the WWF on November 19, 2001.
+After an eight-month hiatus, Flair made a return to the WWF on November 19, 2001.
 Flair reappeared on Raw following the end of the "WCW/ECW Invasion" that culminated in a "Winner Take All" match at Survivor Series on November 18 won by the WWF.
 Flair's new on-screen role was that of the co-owner of the WWF, with the explanation that Shane and Stephanie McMahon had sold their stock in the company to a consortium (namely Flair) prior to purchasing World Championship Wrestling and Extreme Championship Wrestling (ECW).
 Flair's feud with Vince McMahon led them to a match at the Royal Rumble on January 20, 2002, in a Street Fight, where Flair defeated McMahon.
 Flair also wrestled The Undertaker at WrestleMania X8 on March 17 where Flair lost.
 The "co-owner" angle culminated in early 2002, when Flair controlled Raw and McMahon controlled SmackDown!

 On the May 13 episode of Raw, Flair challenged Hollywood Hulk Hogan to a no disqualification match for the Undisputed WWE Championship.
 Flair would later lose the contest before moving onto a rivalry with Stone Cold Steve Austin.
 At Judgment Day on May 19, Flair teamed with Big Show and lost to Austin in a two-on-one handicap tag team match.
 On the June 3 episode of Raw, the feud between Flair and Austin would escalate after Austin defeated Flair in a singles contest.
-After Austin abruptly left the WWE in June while in a program with Flair, a match was hotshotted between Flair and McMahon for sole ownership of WWE, which Flair lost after interference from Brock Lesnar on the June 10 edition of Raw.
+After Austin abruptly left the WWE in June, a match was hotshotted between Flair and McMahon for sole ownership of WWE, which Flair lost after interference from Brock Lesnar on the June 10 edition of Raw.